 Executive Order 12898 - Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (February 11, 1994) -presidential mandate to address equity and fairness toward low-income and minority persons/ population by requiring each federal agency to make environmental justice part of its mission; to review its procedures and identify and address all programs, policies and activities that affect human health or the environment so as to identify and avoid disproportionately high and adverse effects on low-income and minority populations.
-Further it required federal, state, local and tribal agencies to be proactive when it comes to determining better methods to serve the public, who rely on transportation systems ar their quality of life.
+Further it required federal, state, local and tribal agencies to be proactive when it comes to determining better methods to serve the public, who rely on transportation systems and services to increase their quality of life.

-U.S. DOT Order 5610.2 (Ap upon Executive Order 128 include all policies, progra 15, 1997) expends requirements to s, and other activi ncrease that are undertaken, funded, or approved by the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), or other U.S. DOT components; and describes the process for incorporating Environmental Justice principles into DOT programs, policies, and activities.
+U.S. DOT Order 5610.2 (April 15, 1997) expands upon Executive Order 12898 requirements to include all policies, programs, and other activities that are undertaken, funded, or approved by the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), or other U.S. DOT components; and describes the process for incorporating Environmental Justice principles into DOT programs, policies, and activities.